 I’ve raced in over 200 triathlons over every distance from sprint to Ironman, but haven’t competed for nearly 10 years due to long term injuries.
 Always willing to help the club and the sport, I’ve helped at every Derby Triathlon since it’s inception, only absent at the 2009 event, race builder and marshal for both PMA Racing and Huub, organise my own events, triathlon coach at leisure centres around the Amber Valley area, and an highly experienced race marshal and race commentator.

 In a club run by volunteers where we are all more keen to train, compete, coach and host events etc. than to do lots of admin and accounts, I see my role as chairman is to provide direction through a series of nudges on the tiller via the club committee and through general support of those who do the hard work.
 Obviously making decisions promptly on your behalf, representing the club officially, predicting the club’s requirements, attempting to meet people’s expectations and aspirations, listening to gripes and suggestions, and a degree of leadership is part of it too, but so is having fun along the way!

-Relatively new to triathlon, I have fallen in love with the sport.
+I have been a triathlete now for over 10 years, I fell in love with the sport almost immediately.
 I did my first Triathlon in 2011, a somewhat easier challenge than I set for 2010 (Lands’ End to John O’Groats) as it was the Derby Sprint.
 I completed the swim, Breaststroke, in a little over 15 minutes, the bike was great and the run was a shock with the steep bank and the hill of Sutton Lane ( I thought Etwall was FLAT!!).